HackStreetBoy11/ShopStop/README.md

 🧠 Overview

-Nutrify is a **live food tracking application** that helps users monitor their daily nutrient intake in real-time.
+**ShopStop** is an **online shopping platform** that provides a seamless and interactive user experience.
-It integrates live APIs to fetch accurate nutritional data for food items, provides **interactive communication features**, and stores all user data securely in the cloud.
+It features a modern and responsive UI, smooth navigation, and real-time data handling for products, carts, and orders.
-The app combines a sleek frontend with a powerful backend for seamless tracking and personalized health insights.
+The platform combines a sleek frontend with a robust backend for managing users, products, and transactions efficiently.

 🧰 Tech Stack